Shotix/springboot-with-auth/README.md

 - **Apache Commons**
 - **CycloneDX**

-## Getting Started

-### Prerequisites
+## Prerequisites

-- Java 23 (17)
+- Java 23 (or Java 17 for current feature support)
 - Maven
 - MongoDB

+## Setup Instructions

 ### Install and Configure MongoDB

-To be able to run the application, you need to have MongoDB installed on your system.
-You can download and install MongoDB Community from the official website: [MongoDB](https://www.mongodb.com/try/download/community).
+Download and install MongoDB Community from the official website: [](https://www.mongodb.com/try/download/community).
-It is advisable to create a new database and user for the application.
-You can do this via the MongoDB Compass application.
-The database name and user credentials should be added to the `application.properties` or `application.yml` file.
+It is recommended to create a new database and user via MongoDB Compass.
+Add the database name and credentials to the \`application.properties\` or \`application.yml\` file.

-### Installation
+### Installation Steps

 1. **Clone the repository**:
     ```sh